xavierdidelot/xavierdidelot.github.io/clonalframe.md

 ## ClonalFrame: inference of bacterial microevolution using multilocus sequence data

+### Important notice

+This webpage is about the original ClonalFrame released in 2007 and designed mostly to work on MLST data or small numbers of genomes.
+In 2015 a new separate software was released called ClonalFrameML which is designed to run on large whole genomes datasets.
+For more information about ClonalFrameML, see the separate <a href=https://github.com/xavierdidelot/ClonalFrameML>ClonalFrameML website</a>.

+---

 ### Introduction

 This is the homepage of ClonalFrame, a computer package for the inference of bacterial microevolution using multilocus sequence data.